Sid Meier's Civilization V - Review

 Winning

 Civilization V allows you to control and set up your game.
-You can choose your civilization, the map type, the map size, the number of competitors on a map, the difficulty, and the speed at which the game moves—speed of game is definitely a gripe I have, but we'll get to that later.
-Over the course of the 4,000 years, you act as the leader of your people by telling them what to build, where to settle, and what to study.
+You can choose your civilization, the map type, the map size, the number of competitors on a map, the difficulty, and the speed at which the game moves—the speed of the game is definitely a gripe I have, but we'll get to that later.
+Over the course of 4,000 years, you act as the leader of your people by telling them what to build, where to settle, and what to study.

 In addition to the scientific tech tree, there are multiple culture trees for your nation to go through.
 These provide strong benefits to the country and are unlocked as you gain culture points through the various buildings you have in your cities.
-If you accrue enough of these culture benefits, you can create the ultimate culture wonder and win that way as well.
+If you accrue enough of these cultural benefits, you can create the ultimate cultural wonder and win that way as well.

 Finally, if you happened to play a nice diplomat the whole way through, and have managed to make it to the modern age in one piece, you can construct the UN building.
 Here, various city-states and your allies can possibly vote for you as a world leader.
 This grants you a political victory.